 The overarching objective of the Basel Convention is to protect human health and the environment against the adverse effects of hazardous wastes.
 Its scope of application covers a wide range of wastes defined as “hazardous wastes” based on their origin and/or composition and their characteristics, as well as two types of wastes defined as “other wastes” - household waste and incinerator ash.

-Along with the Basel Convention, guidelines were developed regarding the management of certain waste streams, such as household and oily waste.
+Along with the Basel Convention, guidelines - have been developed regarding the management of certain waste streams, such as household and oily waste.
 These guidelines can be downloaded through the Basel Convention's website.

 Although the Basel Convention explicitly excludes “wastes which derive from the normal operations of a ship, the discharge of which is covered by another international instrument” (Article 1.4), the Parties to the Convention developed a clear interest in the collection and treatment of ship-generated wastes and residues.
 Especially after the 2006 Probo Koala incident, where toxic wastes were dumped at several sites in Abidjan (Côte d’Ivoire), specific activities under the Basel Convention were initiated both on legal and technical matters, in particular as to capacity building.